-This Amended Licence (“Licence No. 2AM-MRY1325 – Amendment No.1” or the “Licence”) authorizes Baffinland Iron Mines Corporation (the “Licensee” or “BIMC” or the ‘Applicant”) to use Water and deposit Waste in support of a Mining undertaking at the Mary River Project (Project) in accordance with the relevant scope of activities and facilities included and authorized in the Original Type “A” Water Licence Application submitted to the NWB on February 17, 2012 and Amendment No.1 Application submitted to the NWB on July 17, 2014.
+This Licence (“Licence No. 2AM-MRYor the “Licence”) authorizes Baffinland Iron Mines Corporation (the “Licensee” or “BIMC” or the ‘Applicant”) to use Water and deposit Waste in support of a Mining undertaking at the Mary River Project (Project) in accordance with the relevant scope of activities and facilities included and authorized in the Original Type “A” Water Licence Application submitted to the NWB on February 17, 2012 (resulting in the issuance of the Original Licence), Amendment No.1 Application submitted to the NWB on July 17, 2014 (resulting in the issuance of the Amended Licence), and the Renewal Licence Application submitted to the NWB on June 26, 2024 (resulting in the issuance of this renewed Licence, also referred to as the Licence), including all related submissions to the NWB during the licencing and renewal process.

 The Mary River Project is located approximately 160 kilometres south of the Hamlet of Pond Inlet and 1000 kilometres north of the City of Iqaluit, in the Qikiqtani Region of Nunavut, with geographical coordinates generally as follows: